marciogualtieri/ShinySide/presentation/index.Rmd

 </table>
 </center>

-Still, text-mining is often labor intensive and it's iterative in nature, that is, you will often make small adjustments in your cleanup algorithm and go over the same process over and over until you achieve the desired results.
+Still, text-mining is labor intensive and iterative in nature, that is, you will often make small adjustments in your cleanup algorithm and go over the same process over and over until you achieve the desired results.
 Data science professionals will often use [R](https://blog.rstudio.org/2016/10/05/r-notebooks/) or [Jupyter](https://ipython.org/notebook.html) notebooks for this purpose.

 ---

 ## Interactive Text-Mining

-Often, if I may illustrate this concisely, the goal of a data scientist is to go from this:
+If I may illustrate this concisely, often the goal of a data scientist is to go from this:

         Spacious 1 Bedroom 1 Bathroom in Williamsburg!
         Apartment Features: